Ali Fallahian

-Early life and education
+Early life

-Fallahian was born in Najafabad, Iran, in 1945.
-He is a graduate of Haqqani school in Qom.
+Fallahian was born in Najafabad, Iran, in 1949.
+He is a graduate of Haqqani school of theology in Qom.
+A loyal follower of Ayatollah Khomeini, he was under surveillance by the SAVAK and then imprisoned by the Shah for spreading antigovernment propaganda.

 Career

-In 1987, Fallahian was appointed by Ruhollah Khomeini as chief prosecutor of the Special Court for the Clergy and led the trial against Mehdi Hashemi.
+After the victory of the Iranian Revolution in 1979, Fallahian was appointed a judge in Islamic Revolutionary Courts, and condemned to death by hanging many former officials of the Shah's regime.
+From 1982 to 1984 he was a member of the Leadership of the Komitehs, while from 1984 to 1986 he served as Deputy Minister of Intelligence and Security under Minister Muhammad Reyshahri.
+From 1986 to 1988, Fallahian was appointed by Ruhollah Khomeini as Chief Prosecutor of the Special Court for the Clergy and led the trial against Mehdi Hashemi, while from 1988 to 1989 he was Head of the Inspectorate of the Armed Forces of Iran.

+From 1989 to 1997, he served as Minister of Intelligence and Security during the presidency of Ali Akbar Rafsanjani.

 Fallahian served as a member of the 3rd Assembly of Experts of the Islamic Republic of Iran.
-He was also the minister of intelligence in the cabinet of then President Rafsanjani from 1989 to 1997.
 After Fallahian left office, his senior deputy, Saeed Emami, was arrested for the murders of four dissidents in 1998 and 1999, Emami subsequently died in prison in what the authorities declared a suicide.
 Fallahian began to work in the office of the Supreme Leader, Ali Khamenei.

 Presidential candidacy

 Fallahian was a candidate in the 2001 presidential election, which was won by incumbent reformist Mohammad Khatami.
-Fallahian came in sixth place, receiving 0.2 percent of the vote; some observers have hypothesized that the cleric only entered the election in an effort to clear his name, which has been associated with murder and political suppression.
+Fallahian came in sixth place, receiving 0.2 percent of the vote; some observers have hypothesized that Fallahian only entered the election in an effort to clear his name, which has been associated with murder and political suppression.

 On 19 February 2013, in Birjand, Fallahian announced his candidacy for the Iranian presidential election, saying that "people's requests to me [had] reached a threshold".
 Running with the campaign slogan of "Advanced Islamic Country", he said that his top priority would be the economy, focusing on fighting inflation and lowering the unemployment rate.
-He specified that he planned on continuing the subsidy reform plan, which many experts fault for undermining local businesses and the economy.
+He specified that he planned on continuing the subsidy reform plan.

 Regarding diplomatic relations with the United States, he implied that he would seek improved ties, even suggesting to put an end to the uranium enrichment program, saying "enough of nuclear", as Iran had "already mastered its knowledge".
-He added that he envisioned a "bright horizon" for cooperation between the two countries, especially in creating stability in Afghanistan, Iraq, Tunisia, and Egypt.
+He added that he envisioned chances for cooperation between the two countries, especially in creating stability in Afghanistan, Iraq, Tunisia, and Egypt.
 His nomination was rejected by the Guardian Council.